ovh/docs/pages/bare_metal_cloud/dedicated_servers/bring-your-own-linux/guide.en-gb.md

 ## Objective

-The Bring Your Own Linux feature (BYOLinux) enables you to deploy *cloudready* linux images directly on your dedicated server.
+The Bring Your Own Linux feature (BYOLinux) enables you to deploy *cloudready* Linux images directly on your dedicated server.
 You can therefore use the bare metal service as a resource for your deployments.

 **What does *cloudready* mean?**

-The *cloudready* standard generally means to be agnostic of the infrastructure on which the image is deployed.
+The *cloudready* standard generally means being agnostic of the infrastructure on which the image is deployed.
-In addition to the prerequisites and limitations mentioned below, you must ensure that the image (downloaded or generated) answers correctly to the definition of technical expectations of a cloudready image.
+In addition to the requirement and limitations mentioned below, you must ensure that the image (downloaded or generated) answers correctly to the definition of technical expectations of a cloudready image.

 **This guide explains how to use BYOLinux on your OVHcloud dedicated server.**

 ## Requirements

-- A [dedicated server](https://www.ovhcloud.com/en/bare-metal/) in your OVHcloud account
+- A [dedicated server](https://www.ovhcloud.com/en-gb/bare-metal/) in your OVHcloud account
-- Access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we) (for the method "[Deployment via Control Panel](#viacontrolpanel)")
+- Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) (for the "[Deployment via Control Panel](#viacontrolpanel)" method)
-- Access to the [OVHcloud API](/pages/manage_and_operate/api/first-steps) (for the section "[Deployment via API](#viaapi)" of this guide)
+- Access to the [OVHcloud API](/pages/manage_and_operate/api/first-steps) (for the "[Deployment via API](#viaapi)" section of this guide)
 - Your image must be smaller than the Server RAM minus 3GiB

 > [!warning]